Cartref Limited

 Application Success Factors

-- Focus on elderly people: Projects should clearly benefit elderly residents, particularly in the Cardiff area
+- Focus on elderly people: Projects should clearly benefit residents over 65, particularly in the Cardiff area

 - Alignment with charitable objectives: Proposals supporting physical and mental recreation, health, or relief of poverty/distress for elderly people

-- Support for voluntary and statutory organisations: The charity's objectives specifically mention assisting organisations (not necessarily individuals)
+- Support for organisations: The charity's objectives specifically mention assisting voluntary and statutory organisations

 Key Takeaways for Grant Writers

-- Focus on elderly services: The charity's 75-year history and registered objectives clearly center on elderly people's welfare
+- Focus on elderly services: The charity's long history and registered objectives clearly centre on elderly people's welfare

-- Cardiff connection: The charity has deep roots in Cardiff and is likely to prioritize local impact
+- Cardiff connection: The charity has deep roots in Cardiff and only funds projects within the Cardiff area

 - Volunteer-led: All trustees are unpaid volunteers with professional backgrounds who meet monthly